withastro/astro/examples/hackernews/README.md

 │   └── favicon.svg
 ├── src/
 │   ├── components/
-│   │   └── Card.astro
 │   ├── layouts/
 │   │   └── Layout.astro
 │   └── pages/
+        └── stories/
+            └── [id].astro
+        └── users/
+            └── [id].astro
-│       └── index.astro
+│       └── [...stories].astro
 └── package.json
 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.
+Because the list of stories and users is always changing, dynamic routes like `[id].astro` are used to build pages when a specific page is requested.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory.

+## Server-side rendering (SSR)

+This project uses the [`@astrojs/node`](https://docs.astro.build/en/guides/integrations-guide/node/) adapter to deploy the SSR site to Node targets.
+Check out Astro's [deployment docs](https://docs.astro.build/en/guides/deploy/) for details on other adapters and hosting environments.

 ## 🧞 Commands